 “Working to make food systems sustainable will become second nature.
 We are starting to take it for granted that we should eat less meat and think about food waste, for example.
 Some of us have been shouting about this for many years, but younger people in particular are now starting to take it to the streets.
 People will be increasingly astonished by and critical of companies that fail to focus on green energy, packaging, recycling and food waste.
 I think the consumers of the future will demand sustainable solutions from organisations, politicians and companies, including in the food sector,” she explains.

 There is huge potential in more sustainable food systems, so I look forward to seeing the nominations for this year’s prize.

 Break with habitual thinking

-Anyone can submit nominations for the Environment Prize.
-Selina Juul has high expectations for the nominees.
+Anyone can submit proposals for the Environment Prize.
+Selina Juul has high expectations for the coming nominees.

 “In the food system, it is clear that ‘business as usual’ is dead.
 Organisations and companies are now working on ‘business as unusual’, and many innovative ideas are flourishing.
 I think we are going to see a lot more recycling and upcycling, such as the use of coffee grounds for fertiliser,” she says.

 “Foodtech is another area in which a lot is happening at the moment.
 In addition, surplus heat is being used for cooling, and various technologies are making it easier to integrate various stages of production.
 Last but not least, I also see a tendency for us to get better at using, for example, wonky cucumbers and other ugly foods used to be thrown out.
 A carrot tastes good even if it isn’t straight.
 There is huge potential in more sustainable food systems, so I look forward to seeing the nominations for this year’s prize.